fbsis/gutenberdBooks/README.md

 # Full Stack TypeScript Application

 A full-stack application with React (Vite + TypeScript) frontend and Node.js (Express + TypeScript) backend, featuring OpenAI integration and Redis caching.
+The application fetches books from Project Gutenberg and uses AI to analyze and provide structured information about them.

 ## Prerequisites